Unboxed-Software/solana-course/content/local-setup.md

 solana-keygen new --outfile ~/<FILE_PATH>
 ```

+At times you may need to check which keypair your configuration is pointed to.
 To view the `publickey` of the current keypair set in `solana config`, use the `solana address` command.

 ```bash
 solana address